 - i.
 Daily rehearsal is expected for improvement.
 Without daily rehearsal you will not progress technically, and development of your vocal instrument will be minimal.
 Time must be spent with an accompanist before you bring a piece of music into your lesson.
 If you do not play the piano it would be helpful to have a good accompanist record the accompaniment part, to your pieces, onto a tape.
-This will help you to become familiar with the accompaniment part, as well as your own vocal line, before you come into the studio for your lesson. - ii.
-Music you expect to work on during your lesson time must be thoroughly learned (notes learned, familiar with accompaniment, translation of foreign words, characterization, etc.) and memorized.
+This will allow you to become familiar with the accompaniment part, as well as your own vocal line, before you come into the studio for your lesson. - ii.
+Music you expect to work on during your lesson time must be thoroughly learned (notes learned, familiar with accompaniment, translation of foreign words, characterization, etc.) and memorized. - iii.
+Students are expected to add exercises from appropriate sections of the Miller textbook as technical growth requires.
+Performance of technical exercises may be required as part of your midterm and final jury.
+Significant emphasis is placed on the evaluation of each student's vocal technique.
+Technical growth will occur through regular practice and the systematic addition of vocal exercises from the required textbook.